-- 1. start with one or three a symbols - continue with a (potentially empty) sequence of blocks, each containing at least one b and exactly two a's - 3. conclude with a (potentially empty) sequence of b's
+- 1. start with one or three a symbols - 2. continue with a (potentially empty) sequence of blocks, each containing at least one b and exactly two a's - 3. conclude with a (potentially empty) sequence of b's b before a's b between a's b after a's